elarsaks/Go-blockchain/blockchain_server/ReadMe.md

-# MINER - Blockchain Server
+# MINER / NODE - Blockchain Server

 ## About
 Miner is a web server that facilitates the process of verifying and adding new blocks to the blockchain network.
 In the world of blockchain, it is commonly referred to as a node.